jerschro/how_to_dft/docs/vasp/index.md

 ## Phonopy

 Phonopy is a program that we use combined with VASP to calculate the phonon frequencies of the optimized geometry.
-Navigate to the [Phonopy page](phonopy.md) or check out their documentation link: [https://phonopy.github.io/phonopy/](https://phonopy.github.io/phonopy/).
+Navigate to the [Phonopy page](phonopy.md) or check out their documentation link: [https://phonopy.github.io/phonopy/](https://phonopy.github.io/phonopy/)

 ## VASPKIT

 VASPKIT is a program that can be used to postprocess a VASP calculation.
+Contact Jeremy for more information as he has experience using it.
 Documentation link: [https://vaspkit.com/](https://vaspkit.com/)